 The event served as a creative reset of the DC Universe, allowing for contemporary retellings of the origin stories of many of DC's flagship characters.
 This was the bedrock on which writer Frank Miller and artist David Mazzucchelli's classic storyline Batman: Year One was built.
 With this new take on Batman also came a new take on the second Robin.
 This post-Crisis version (first appearing in Batman #408) of Robin was as far removed, personality-wise, from any version of Dick Grayson or Jason Todd readers had previously known.

-Street smart and a quick study, Jason quickly stepped into Robin's tights.
-But he wasn't the squeaky clean hero of yesteryear; the writers of this new Jason also leaned into his mean streak, with Jason embodying both an anger and an emptiness that expressed themselves as a razor-sharp edge that was troubling to both Batman and fans of Robin alike.
-So during a storyline that ran through the Batman title A Death in the Family by writer Jim Starlin and artist Jim Aparo, DC took the unprecedented step of allowing fans (who had voiced their displeasure for this darker turn to the Robin character with many letters to the DC offices) to call in to a hotline that would allow then to decide the fate of the new Robin.
+Street-smart and a quick study, Jason quickly stepped into Robin's tights.
+But he wasn't the squeaky-clean hero of yesteryear; the writers of this new Jason also leaned into his mean streak, with Jason embodying both an anger and an emptiness that expressed themselves as a razor-sharp edge that was troubling to both Batman and fans of Robin alike.
+So during a storyline that ran through the Batman title A Death in the Family by writer Jim Starlin and artist Jim Aparo, DC took the unprecedented step of allowing fans (who had voiced their displeasure at this darker turn to the Robin character with many letters to the DC offices) to call in to a hotline that would allow them to decide the fate of the new Robin.
 The phone line wasn't the first for DC.

 "Back in the late '70s we had a call-in number called the DC Hotline, short recorded plugs for comics coming out that week," Levitz explains.
 "It was Mike Gold's brainchild and allegedly generated so much traffic when school got out that it crashed phone company circuits."